echavet/MitsubishiCN105ESPHome/README.md

 ### New Features
 - Additional components for supported units: vane orientation (fully supporting the Swicago map), compressor frequency for energy monitoring, and i-see sensor.
+- Additional diagnostic sensors for understanding the behavior of the indoor units while in AUTO mode
+- Additional sensors for power usage and outdoor temperature (not supported by all units)
+- Code is divided into distinct concerns for better readability.
+- Extensive logging for easier troubleshooting and development.
+- Ongoing refactoring to further improve the code quality.
 - Enhanced UART communication with the Heatpump to eliminate delays in the ESPHome loop(), which was a limitation of the original [SwiCago library](https://github.com/SwiCago/HeatPump).
 - Byte-by-byte reading within the loop() function ensures no data loss or lag, as the component continuously reads without blocking ESPHome.
 - UART writes are followed by non-blocking reads.
 The responses are accumulated byte-by-byte in the loop() method and processed when complete, allowing command stacking without delays for a more responsive UI.
-- Code is divided into distinct concerns for better readability.
-- Extensive logging for easier troubleshooting and development.
-- Ongoing refactoring to further improve the code quality.
-- Additional diagnostic sensors for understanding the behavior of the indoor units while in AUTO mode

 ### Retained Features